 |Died:||24 November 1807, Upper Canada|

 |Roles:||Military leader, diplomat|

 Joseph Brant or Thayendanegea (1743–1807) was a Mohawk warrior, tribal leader, and diplomat most notable for his alliance with the British during the American Revolution.
-Convinced of the strategic importance of the West, General George Washington expressed concern over the ability of his Continental forces to defend the New York frontier against joint Native and Loyalist raids led by Brant.
-As president, Washington recognized Brant’s influence in the Six Nations Confederacy and sought to include him in post-revolutionary negotiations between the United States and Brant’s fellow Iroquois leaders.
+Convinced of the strategic importance of the West, General George Washington expressed concern over the ability of his Continental forces to defend the northern New York borderlands against joint Native and Loyalist raids led by Brant.
+As president, Washington recognized Brant’s influence in the Six Nations Confederacy and sought to include him in post-revolutionary negotiations between the United States and Brant’s fellow Haudenosaunee (Iroquois) leaders.